makhanOS/notes/README.md

 [ 29 more lines with sixteen zero-bytes each ]
 00 00 00 00 00 00 00 00 00 00 00 00 00 00 55 aa
 ```
-It is basically all zeros, ending with the 16-bit value 0xAA55 (beware of endianness, x86 is little-endian).
+  - It is basically all zeros, ending with the 16-bit value 0xAA55 (beware of endianness, x86 is little-endian).
 The first three bytes perform an infinite jump
+  - About this boot sector:
+      - The initial three bytes, in hexadecimal as 0xe9, 0xfd and 0xff, are actually machine code instructions, as defined by the CPU manufacturer, to perform an endless jump.
+      - The last 2 bytes `0x55` and `0xaa` make up the magic number, that tells the BIOS that this is a boot block and not just some data that happens to be in the boot sector.
+      - The file is padded with zeros in the middle just so that the magic number appears at the end.
 - Can either write the above 512 bytes with a binary editor, or just write a very simple assembler code

 ```assembly